kevin-ewing/cs702/SOC_notes.md

 - Block Cloning Table branch https://github.com/openzfs/zfs/pull/13392
     - Explanation video https://www.youtube.com/watch?v=hYBgoaQC-vo

-- Notes with pete:
+- Notes with pete

     -  Why inst the naive approach sufficient
     -  Maybe dive deep into why the BRT has been implemented when it doesn't need to be

-    TODO:
+    TODO
     - (done) How referencing is done
     - (done) How snapshots do the referencing
     - (done) Grep the source code